FridayMarch26th/FridayMarch26th.github.io/_pages/about.md

 I'm currently gainfully employed as a 3D artist at Territory Studio in London.

-I love solving problems with computers, principally with Houdini, and I've been in the industry for around twenty years.
+I love solving problems with computers, principally with Houdini, and I've been in the industry for quite a while.

 My free time is spent either with my family, or making up for not giving adolecent math class my full attention.